zzonyo/trust-docs-test/source/index.html.md

 | Live Date Time (UTC+8) | Change Detail |
 |-----                   | -----         |
-| 2019.04.29 20:30| Add new interface for historical order querying within
+| 2019.04.29 20:30| Add new interface for historical order querying within 48 hours (With the launching of this new endpoint, the existing REST endpoint “v1/order/orders” will be kept in service.
+However, the new endpoint “/v1/order/history” will have better service level than the “/v1/order/orders”, especially when the service loading exceeds the threshold of our system, which means in some extremely cases, “v1/order/orders” would become unavailable, but “/v1/order/history” would be kept alive.
+Meanwhile, Huobi is planning to have a delegated data service to support users’ demands on long-term history data.
+Once this new service become available, the “v1/order/orders” will be deprecated.
+We will keep you informed promptly once the timeline determined.)
 | 2019.04.17 20:30| Add clarification on the value range for start-date for GET /v1/order/orders
 | 2019.04.16 10:00 | Correct the error.
 Both account-id and symbol are required for GET /v1/order/openOrders
 | 2019.01.17 07:00 | Add subscription parameter `model`. <br> Subscription does not return frozen balance of sub-account anymore.